 However, Hau broke the rules by visiting others in the same quarantine area and ended up contracting the virus from another flight attendant returning from Romania.

-In addition, while observing mandatory 14 day home isolation, Hau left home to meet a friend and take an English test at Hutech University.
+Hau also left home to meet a friend and take a test at Hutech University while in mandatory self-isolation.
 He tested positive on November 28, while his friend tested positive two days later.

-As per Vietnam’s protocols on Covid-19 prevention, pilots and attendants are provided exclusive restrooms and vehicles once they get off the plane.
+As per Vietnam’s protocols on Covid-19 prevention, pilots and attendants are provided exclusive restrooms and vehicles once off the plane.
 They are not allowed to make contact with passengers during flights.

 The outbreak broke Vietnam's 89-day and Ho Chi Minh City’s 120-day streak without community transmissions at the time.

-Hau was placed under criminal investigation for his actions on January 11, 2021 and has been placed under house arrest.
+Hau was placed under criminal investigation for his actions on January 11, 2021 and is held under house arrest.

 He is the first person in Vietnam facing criminal process for flouting Covid-19 prevention protocols, but not the last.